-The return has to be made whether you complete a self assessment return or not.
-If you complete a self assessment return, the tax is due on the normal date of 31st January after the end of the tax year in which the disposal takes place.
-IF YOU DO NOT COMPLETE A SA RETURN, THE TAX IS DUE 30 DAYS AFTER THE EXCHANGE OF CONTRACTS FOR THE SALE.
+The return has to be made and for sales after 6th April 2020, THE TAX IS DUE 30 DAYS AFTER COMPLETION OF THE SALE whether you complete a self assessment return or not.
+If you complete a self assessment return, you can amend any figures which have been estimated and pay the remaining tax on 31st January after the end of the tax year in which the disposal takes place.

 You may have a liability if you dispose of any other asset and you were to return to the UK within five years of leaving.